exercism/website-copy/tracks/julia/exercises/pythagorean-triplet/mentoring.md

 Telling Julia the type of `triplets` allows it to store the values without indirection.
 Without an annotation some (all?) version of Julia will type `triplets` as `Vector{Any}`, which means a vector of pointers to heap-allocated objects, which is slower.

-We could tighten up the bounds above, if we wanted:
+A small improvement is to tighten up the loop bounds using some simple arithmetic and ceiling division (`cld`):

 ```
     # Lower bound because the smallest triple is 3, 4, 5.